 top of page

-Privatisation of the NHS - Medicine Hot Topics and Interview Questions
+NHS Privatisation Pros & Cons - Medicine Hot Topics and Interview Questions

 Students preparing for medical school interviews should have a good grasp of various hot topics that can be applied to their answers.
 The issue of NHS Privatisation and Private Healthcare in the NHS is one such topic and will be discussed in this article.